 Rise & Bake:

 The dough is left to rise after shaping, so don't worry about it coming together.
 That will happen as the loaf rises.
 You'll also be adding an egg wash and some toppings too, so if you have a bit of a crease or make a mark when you do a shaping adjustment, you can cover them up easily.

 Once you've added your toppings, it's time to bake your gluten-free Colomba Pasquale!

-If you’re looking for more traditional Italian recipes made gluten-free, check out this Torta Gianduia (chocolate hazelnut cake) and my recipe for Homemade Gnudi (spinach + ricotta dumplings).
+If you're looking for more traditional Italian recipes made gluten-free, check out this Torta Gianduia (chocolate hazelnut cake).
+Also try my recipe for Homemade Gnudi (spinach + ricotta dumplings).
 My friend Meg has gluten-free recipes for Italian Sprinkled Cookies and Pignoli Cookies too!

 Gluten-Free Colomba Pasquale Recipe

 - baking sheet